selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 The past had to be this way given all the factors.
 Let go of regret.
 Learn and move on.

-The future is often neither as good as we hope nor as bad as we fear.
+Future is unpredictable, often neither as good as we hope nor as bad as we fear

-And worrying doesn't make it one bit better.

-Spend your energy on what you can do, here and now.
-You can handle the future when it comes.
+And we have the same reason when it comes so worrying is a waste of time.
+Better to focus on here and now

 ## Love

 "Love is wise, hatred is foolish."

+We can choose love over indifference

 > Tis better to have loved and lost
 >
 > Than never to have loved at all.

-Choose love over indifference

 ## Anger

 Do nothing in anger

-There are endless sources of irritation and you can’t be angry all the time.
+There are endless sources of anger and you can’t be angry all the time.

 What is so surprising?
 Nothing new under the sun.